Travelling along the endless Argentine Atlantic coast, Puerto Santa Cruz is a perfect spot for a stopover.

 Obviously, cash is accepted everywhere, but at the supermarket, you can also pay by credit card.
 My hosts, however, accepted only cash.
-Also, there was a weird calculation going where they intended to add a certain percentage if I didn’t pay in foreign currency.
+Also, there was a weird calculation going on where they intended to add a certain percentage if I didn’t pay in foreign currency.
 It was very Argentinian.

-Yes, Argentina is a South American country once conquered by the Spanish and Castellano is spoken to this date.
+Yes, Argentina is a South American country once conquered by the Spanish, and Castellano is spoken to this date.

 However, even if you have a great command of Spanish, the first days, you might have trouble understanding everything: Argentinians pronounce everything that sounds like ya, ye, yi, yo, etc. sha, she, shi, sho.
 Yo llego becomes sho shego.
 A servilleta becomes a servishetta – by the way, one of my favorites.

 Since Puerto Santa Cruz is much less visited by travellers than it could be, people only have a basic knowledge of the English language.
 Therefore, you might want to brush up on your Spanish on babbel.

 Like during most of my trips where European roaming is not available, I did not get a national SIM card but did rely on WiFi – worked like a charm in general.